Uncovering Social Network Activity Using Joint User and Topic Interaction: Experiments

-In the second row, in \Fig{sub:visu_a_url} and \ref{sub:visu_a_lastfm}, we provide the bi-layered visualizations computed based on the \MIC model, specifically using the respective inferred parameters $\mathbf{\tilde{\Theta}}=(\mathbf{\tilde{\Sigma}}, \mathbf{\tilde{M}}, \mathbf{\tilde{\Weight}})$.
-Edges within the cascade (resp. user) layer exist only if they are inferred in $\mathbf{\tilde{\Sigma}}$ (resp. $\mathbf{\tilde{\Weight}}$), also are drawn as being undirected for simplicity.
+The second row (\Fig{sub:visu_a_lastfm},\,\ref{sub:visu_a_ely2017}) provides the bi-layered visualizations computed based on the \MIC model, specifically using the respective inferred parameters $\mathbf{\tilde{\Theta}}=(\mathbf{\tilde{\Sigma}}, \mathbf{\tilde{M}}, \mathbf{\tilde{\Weight}})$.
+Edges within the cascade (resp. user) layer are drawn for values of $\mathbf{\tilde{\Sigma}}>0.1$ (resp. $\mathbf{\tilde{\Weight}}>10^{-5}$ for \texttt{lastfm}, $\mathbf{\tilde{\Weight}}>10^{-2}$ for \texttt{élysée2017}) .
 Dashed edges between the two layers correspond to the highest value of the cascade-to-user coupling intensity $\mathbf{\tilde{M}}_{(\cdot)}^{(c)}$ for each cascade $c$.
-The position of cascades is computed according to their inferred interactions $\mathbf{\tilde{\Sigma}}$.
-The position of each user $u$ is computed based on his activity with regards to the cascades.
-Specifically, the learned cascade mixing function $f_u(\cdot|t)$ maps user $u$'s activity to a probability distribution over the cascades, which is then transformed into coordinates in the bottom layer. \Fig{sub:visu_a_url} visualizes the \texttt{url} dataset where specific cascades (\texttt{bit.ly} and \texttt{tinyurl}) appear to be central, as also noted in previous works for this dataset \cite{valeraModelingAdoptionUsage2015}.
-Links between shortening services are uncovered: for instance, the weighted cascades interactions, depicted with arrows at the bottom layer, can illustrate the varying popularity of URL shortening services shared on Twitter.
-Additionally, this graphical view highlights the interplay between users and cascades, as it can shed light on the coupling between network structure and topic alignment, \eg to reveal clusters of users and cascades that are closely related in terms of content \cite{aielloFriendshipPredictionHomophily2012} .
-In fact, for the \texttt{url} dataset we indeed observe communities of users to be well-organized around specific URL shortening services, and migrating users to be spatially located in transition zones between cascades.
+Cascade positions are computed using a spring layout given the inferred $\mathbf{\tilde{\Sigma}}$.
+The position of each user $u$ is computed based on his activity with respect to the cascades: the learned cascade mixing function $f_u(\cdot|t)$ maps user $u$'s activity to a probability distribution over the cascades, which is then projected into the cascade layout.
+To avoid cluttering, we use a convex combination of these coordinates with a spring layout given by $\mathbf{\tilde{W}}$ to obtain the final node positions.
+This spatialization aims at uncovering how users are positioned according to their inferred cascade interests, compared to their activity in the social network.